 We offer discounts for general admission tickets for AAA Members, Active Military, and Active North Carolina State Employees along with their immediate family.
 Tickets must be purchased in person at the Ticket Office with a valid ID to receive the discount.
 We highly recommend purchasing your tickets in advance to guarantee admission and a train ride on a specific date.

 Please note: There are NO discounts available for Day Out With Thomas™, Ghost Train®, or Tweetsie Christmas®.

 Would you like to visit Tweetsie Railroad again this season?
 The Ticket Office will gladly take your ticket stub on the day you visit the park and credit the purchase price toward a Tweetsie Railroad Golden Rail Season Pass.

 Making a purchase in a Tweetsie Railroad Gift Shop?
 You don’t have to carry that package all day.
 Just ask any shop attendant about our Package Pickup program.
 Your package(s) will be waiting for you at the Happy Trails Toy Shop when you are ready to leave the park.

 We recommend allowing at least five or six hours for your park visit.
-When you enter the park, you will receive a park map along with the daily show schedule to help plan out your day.
+When you enter the park, you will receive a daily show schedule to help plan out your day.